 Gold medalist Johannes Hoesflot Klaebo, left, of Norway, looks back at silver medalist Ben Ogden, of the United States, and bronze medalist Oskar Opstad Vike, also of Norway, when approaching the finish line in the cross-country skiing men's sprint classic at the 2026 Winter Olympics, in Tesero, Italy, Tuesday, Feb.
 10, 2026.
 (AP Photo/Matthias Schrader)

-Linn Svahn led a Swedish sweep in the women's competition, edging defending Olympic champion Jonna Sundling with Maja Dahlqvist in third place in a race watched by King Carl XVI Gustaf of Sweden.
+Linn Svahn led a Swedish sweep in the women's final by edging defending Olympic champion Jonna Sundling by 1.5 seconds with Maja Dahlqvist in third place in a race watched by King Carl XVI Gustaf of Sweden.

-Top-ranked Jessie Diggins of the United States was eliminated in the quarterfinals, compounding her disappointment after a fall in her opening race at the weekend.
+Top-ranked Jessie Diggins of the United States was eliminated in the quarterfinals, compounding her disappointment after a fall in her opening race last weekend.

-Klaebo’s seven gold medals are one shy of the Winter Olympics record shared by three athletes.
-After his latest triumph, the world's top-ranked cross-country skier acknowledged that some of the pressure he felt at the start of the Games has now lifted.
+After his latest triumph, the world's top-ranked cross-country skier acknowledged that some of the pressure he felt at the start of the Games has lifted.

-“It was amazing,” he said.
+“It was amazing,” Klaebo said.
 “My shape is good and I was a little bit more relaxed before this race than I was before Sunday.”
-America's Ben Ogden grabbed his country's first individual Olympic sprint medal in cross country, but said it was Klaebo's race to lose.
+Ogden grabbed his country's first individual Olympic sprint medal in cross country but said it was Klaebo's race to lose.

 “Unbelievable, unbelievable.
-I just can’t, I can’t put into words.
-I’m just so thrilled,” the 25-year-old Vermont native said.
+I’m just so thrilled,” the Vermont native said.
 “I’m proud to be the first in the sprint but there will be more, don’t you worry.”
 Klaebo high-fived and hugged Norway fans after his race, among them his fiancé Pernille Doesvik, who wore a jacket bearing a large image of the champion skier.

-But it was the Swedish fans who had the most to celebrate, singing the national anthem with their skiers on all three places on the women's podium.
-“I think I have the best team and the best teammates,” said Sundling, who completed the sprint 1.5 seconds behind the leader's time of 4 minutes, 3.1 seconds.
-“I’m really happy to be a part of the team, our Swedish team,” she said.
-“It’s such a strong team and we always push each other to be better.”
+But it was the Swedish fans who had the most to celebrate, singing the national anthem while their women skiers stood on all three podium places.
+“I have the best team and the best teammates,” Sundling said.
+"We always push each other to be better.”

 AP Winter Olympics: https://apnews.com/hub/milan-cortina-2026-winter-olympics